i Prioritisation and resource allocation of the enforcement authorities

 Finally, decisions could be expected in the areas where dawn raids took place in the last three to four years.

 IV SECTORAL COMPETITION: MARKET INVESTIGATIONS AND REGULATED INDUSTRIES

-According to Article IV.44 BCEL, 'the President may, on its own initiative or at the request of the minister or of the minister with responsibility according to the sector concerned, carry out or order general or sectoral investigations, if there is serious proof of harming the functioning of the market'.
-In that regard, he or she may request the assistance of the Prosecution Body.
+According to Article IV.47 BCEL, the Competition Board can decide, upon request of the President, the Minister or the Minister responsible for the sector concerned, that the President should carry out general or sectoral investigations, in case there are indications of market disturbances.
+In that regard, the President may request the assistance of the Prosecution Body.
 To date, the President of the BCA has not yet used his powers in this area.

 V STATE AID

 The BCA has no competence in the area of state aid.
 The European Commission is the only authority within the European Union that can approve state aid measures.